alinex/node-server/doc/architecture.md

 ## Setup

+### Complete Setup

+The easiest way is to completely setup a server:

+    server = new Server(config)

+Alternatively all parts may be set up one by one, see the following methods.

 ### Instances

 The server is class based, so you may create multiple independent servers but you may also create only one server listening on multiple ports/ip addresses.

+    server = new Server()

 ### Listener